 - Implied Volatility

-Option price in the Black-Scholes-Merton formula can be seen as a function of volatility if interest rate
+Option price in the Black-Scholes-Merton formula can be seen as a function of volatility

 and strike price